abougouffa/minemacs/docs/packages.md

 * `dired-rsync`: Asynchronous "rsync" from `dired`
 * `fd-dired`: Same functionality as `find-dired` and `find-grep-dired`, using fd/rg instead
 * `ztree`: Directory tree comparison mode for Emacs (inspired by commercial tools like Beyond Compare and Araxis Merge)
+* `cascading-dir-locals`: Apply all (!) ".dir-locals.el" from root to current directory

 ## `me-fun`
 * `xkcd`: Implementation of an xkcd reader for Emacs